 So that’s it!
 Hope you found this post helpful.
 Now below I have shared the answers to some of the related frequently asked questions which you can read to clear your doubts.
 Till then Thanks, and Good Luck!

 Wait!
 Do you want to play chess but don’t have a good chess set?
 Then check out my recommendations on the Top 7 Best Chess Sets For Beginners (With Buying Guide)

 Yes, a king can kill anyone in chess as long as doing that doesn’t put the king in check.
 As per the standard rules, it is illegal to make a move that puts your king in check.

 Yes, a king can attack in check but only if doing that helps the king to get out of check.
 Out of the three ways of getting the king out of check, one of them is to counter-attack the attacking chess piece.

 Can the king defend himself in chess?

 Yes, a king can defend himself from attack and there are three ways for doing it.
 First, moving the king to a safer square.
-Second, blocking the attack by putting a piece between the king and attacking chess piece and third is to counter-attack the enemy piece.
+Second, blocking the attack by putting a piece between the king and the attacking chess piece and the third is to counter-attack the enemy piece.

 Can the king kill diagonally in chess?